FC Yambol

 FC Yambol 1915 (ФК Ямбол 1915) is a Bulgarian football club based in Yambol, currently playing in the Third Amateur Football League (Bulgaria), the third division of Bulgarian football.
 Its home stadium "Tundzha" has a capacity of 18,000 seats.
 Club colors are blue and white.

 Founded in 1915, Tundzha is one of the oldest Bulgarian football clubs.
 The team had early successes in the State Championship, finishing in third place twice during the 1930s.
 After the football league system was reformed after World War II, Tundzha was not selected to play in the newly formed A Group in 1950, instead starting from the second tier B Group.
 Tundzha did promote to the A Group in 1970, remaining three seasons in the top level, before dropping to the B Group and gradually falling down into the amateur levels over the next decades.

 History

 Foundation

-The club was officially founded on 17 March, 1915.
+The club was officially founded on 17 March 1915.
 The team was one of the founders of Bulgarian B Group under the name Partizan.
 Tundzha Yambol is in 40th place on A Group All-time ranking from 1948 to 2013.

 The team is the successor to several smaller clubs from Yambol, namely Botev, Georgi Drazhev, Nikolai Lyskov, Partizan, Spartak, DNA, Red Flag, Victory and Glory.
-During the 1950s the team attempted to become a stable part of B Group, often times fluctuating close to promotion to the A Group as well as relegation to the third level.
+During the 1950s the team attempted to become a stable part of B Group, oftentimes fluctuating close to promotion to the A Group as well as relegation to the third level.